snoglobe/tinybasic/README.md

 # tinybasic
-A TinyBASIC interpreter compiled to the JVM using the ASM library
+A TinyBASIC compiler targeting the JVM using the ASM library